StevenJokess/d2l-en-read/Ch17_GAN/CycleGAN.md

 # Cycle-Consistent Adversarial Networks

-Now, we introduced the basic ideas behind how GAN/DCGAN [1] work.
+Now, we introduced the basic ideas behind how GAN[58]/DCGAN [1] work.
 We found that DCGAN can generate photorealistic images, like Pokemon, styleGAN[35][34].

 In this section, we will demonstrate how you can use GANs to translate Unpaired image-to-image [22] which goal is to learn the mapping ( G : X → Y ) , cycle consistency loss to enforce F(G(X)) ≈ X between an input image G(X) and an output image Y using a training set of aligned image pairs.
 [9] We will be basing our models on the Cycle-Consistent Generative Adversarial Networks (CycleGAN website[25]) introduced in [2].
 We will TODO:? , they can be leveraged to translate image-to-image.
 It works better if two datasets share similar visual content.
-For example, landscape painting<->landscape photographs, zebras<->horses[28].convert it into the style of Van Gogh or Picasso![31] increase the quality and dimension of generated data.[33]
+For example, landscape painting<->landscape photographs, zebras<->horses[28], black-and-white to color[57]. convert it into the style of Van Gogh or Picasso![31] increase the quality and dimension of generated data.[33] the training examples from the two domains are unpaired, meaning that there is no one-to-one correspondence between inputs and outputs.[59]

 introduced a new concept of teaching a GAN to not only learn the latent space but also how to transform from one latent space to another.[48]